Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$

-Nonlinear responses are creating new opportunities for revealing the topology and band structure geometry in condensed matter systems \cite{Orenstein2021, PhysRevB.99.155404, PhysRevB.104.245122}.
-For example, shift and circular photocurrents, nonlinear susceptibilities are being explored as probes of the details of the crystallographic orientation, band structure geometry, grain boundaries \cite{PhysRevB.61.5337, PhysRevLett.109.116601, PhysRevLett.109.236601, Cook2017, doi:10.1126/sciadv.1501524, Carvalho2020, Yin2014}, Hall effects in both time-reversal invariant and broken systems \cite{PhysRevLett.127.206801, Du2019, PhysRevB.100.195117, PhysRevB.107.L081110}.
-The effects of the Fermi surface and disorder on nonlinear optical response have started to gain attention very recently \cite{Du2019, PhysRevLett.121.246403, PhysRevResearch.3.L042032, Fei2018, PhysRevB.74.155106, PhysRevB.97.085201, PhysRevLett.129.227401, PhysRevLett.124.087402, PhysRevLett.125.227401}.
-Intrinsic contribution of Fermi surface to the BPVE has been reported in metallic systems under illumination by polarized light \cite{PhysRevResearch.3.L042032, Fei2018}.
-Interplay between band geometric quantities give rises to the second harmonic generation which produces resonant peaks in optical response for topological materials due the Fermi surface \cite{PhysRevB.74.155106, PhysRevB.97.085201, PhysRevLett.129.227401, PhysRevLett.124.087402}.
-Recent studies have shown that subbandgap photocurrents due to band broadening in semiconductors and insulators can be used to measure finite lifetimes, in contrast to clean limit \cite{PhysRevLett.125.227401}.
+Nonlinear responses {\bs{open}} new opportunities for revealing the topology and band structure geometry in condensed matter systems \cite{Orenstein2021, PhysRevB.99.155404, PhysRevB.104.245122}.
+For example, shift and circular photocurrents, nonlinear susceptibilities are being {\bs{ used as probes for the exploration of the}} crystallographic orientation, band structure geometry, grain boundaries \cite{PhysRevB.61.5337, PhysRevLett.109.116601, PhysRevLett.109.236601, Cook2017, doi:10.1126/sciadv.1501524, Carvalho2020, Yin2014}, Hall effects in both time-reversal invariant and broken systems \cite{PhysRevLett.127.206801, Du2019, PhysRevB.100.195117, PhysRevB.107.L081110,PhysRevB.103.144308}.
+The effects of the Fermi surface and disorder {\bs{scattering}} on nonlinear optical response have started to gain attention very recently \cite{Du2019, PhysRevLett.121.246403, PhysRevResearch.3.L042032, Fei2018, PhysRevB.74.155106, PhysRevB.97.085201, PhysRevLett.129.227401, PhysRevLett.124.087402, PhysRevLett.125.227401}.
+Intrinsic contribution of Fermi surface, {\bs{steaming from the photoinduced electronic transitions on the Fermi surface,}} to the BPVE has been reported in metallic systems under illumination by polarized light \cite{PhysRevResearch.3.L042032, Fei2018}. {\bs{The intrinsic/extrinsic contribution of Fermi surface means whether it is independent/dependent on scattering time.}} Interplay between band geometric quantities give rises to the second harmonic generation which produces resonant peaks in optical response for topological materials due to the effect of Fermi surface \cite{PhysRevB.74.155106, PhysRevB.97.085201, PhysRevLett.129.227401, PhysRevLett.124.087402}.
+Recent studies have shown that subbandgap photocurrents due to band broadening in semiconductors and insulators can be used to measure finite lifetimes, in contrast to clean limit {\bs{i.e., at zero temperature}} \cite{PhysRevLett.125.227401}.